L9Manuel9/cybersecurity-skills/skills-projects/Lab Setup & Simulations/README.md

 4. Observe the methodology of participants, giving feedback that helps them learn better.

 ## Key Takeaways
-- The setup offers a safe space for skill growth.
+- The setup is a safe space for growing their abilities.
-- Also promotes teamwork in learning or solving problems.
+- Moreover, promotes teamwork in learning or solving problems.

 ------------------------------------------------------------------------------0101010101---0101010101---0101010101---010101010